andykang2000-hub/F1-Driver-Cardiovascular-Demand-Estimator/README.md

 | Silverstone | 164 bpm | 82% | 33.1% of lap | 40.0% | 0.83 |
 | **Monaco** | **152 bpm** | **76%** | **67.9% of lap** | **69.5%** | **0.53** |

-Monaco's reputation for physical brutality is real — but it is primarily a **neuromuscular** stressor (braking frequency, neck load; see P6).
+Monaco's reputation for physical brutality is real — but it is primarily a **neuromuscular** stressor (braking frequency, neck load; see my other Project "F1-Driver-Physiological-Load-Estimator").
 From a cardiovascular perspective, it is the *least* demanding of the three circuits.

-Silverstone's sustained high-speed corners deny the heart recovery for 66.9% of the lap and drive stroke volume below 80% of baseline for 35% of the lap.
-The cardiovascular system compensates entirely through heart rate elevation — exactly what the Tripoli (2024) hemodynamic model predicts.
+Silverstone's sustained high-speed corners deny the heart recovery for 66.9% of the lap and drive stroke volume (SV) below 80% of baseline for 35% of the lap.
+The cardiovascular system compensates entirely through increasing the heart rate (HR) — exactly what the Tripoli (2024) hemodynamic model predicts.

 **The medical insight:** Monaco and Silverstone are stressors of different physiological systems.
 This distinction is invisible from lap times or engineer telemetry.
 It only becomes visible when medical framing is applied to the data.